bmcage/odes/docs/guide.rst

 There are a number of different ways of using ``odes`` to solve a system of ODEs/DAEs:

- * :py:class:`scikits.odes.ode.ode` and :py:class:`scikits.odes.dae.dae` classes, which provides an object oriented interface and significant amount of control of the solver.
+ * :py:class:`scikits_odes.ode.ode` and :py:class:`scikits_odes.dae.dae` classes, which provides an object oriented interface and significant amount of control of the solver.
- * :py:func:`scikits.odes.odeint.odeint`, a single function alternative to the object oriented interface.
+ * :py:func:`scikits_odes.odeint.odeint`, a single function alternative to the object oriented interface.
- * Accessing the lower-level solver-specific wrappers, such as the modules in :py:mod:`scikits.odes.sundials`.
+ * Accessing the lower-level solver-specific wrappers, such as the modules in :py:mod:`scikits_odes_sundials`.

 In general, a user supplies a function with the signature::